ashishthaps/hivetips/README.md

 2. Create a low priority queue with capacity ~30% and max capacity to 100%

 With these settings, High priority queue queue would always get ~70% of the cluster if it needs it and the second queue would only get a ~30 % of the cluster if the high priority queues have jobs.
-The low priority queue would still be able to monopolize the cluster but it will take longer when high priority jobs are running.
+The low priority queue would still be able to optimize the cluster but it will take longer when high priority jobs are running.

 <h1>How to parse hive queries programmatically </h1>